Exploring the Beautiful San Juan National Forest: Treasure Falls in Pagosa Springs, Colorado

 *Plan a soak at The Springs Resort after your hike.
 Pagosa is home to the largest hot springs in the world.
-The Springs resort features 23 mineral pools of varying temperatures, ranging from as low as 91 to a steaming 114 degrees!
+The Springs resort features 20+ mineral pools of varying temperatures, ranging from as low as 91 to a steaming 114 degrees!
 These healing mineral enriched waters are said to cure various ailments.
+Also many believe the minerals like sulfur enhance detoxification.
 One thing is for sure: the water sure is very soothing for sore muscles and joints after any hike!
 Your tired body will thank you!

 Drive 14 miles Northeast on US 160 until you get to the base of Wolf’s Creek Pass.
 A parking lot will be located on the right.
 There is no fee to park.